darrelllong/Rabin-in-Julia/README.md

 }
 ```

-The implementation uses *safe primes* for creating the keys.
-This can be a little
+The implementation provides the ability to use *safe primes* for creating
-slow, but you do not need to do this more than once.
+the keys.
+This can be a little slow, but you do not need to do this more
+than once.

 ```
 @misc{cryptoeprint:2001:007,